elonaire/shamba-up-services/README.md

 - When you are done with your work, create a pull request to the `dev` branch.
 The pull request should be in the format: `feature/<feature_name>` or `bug/<bug_name>`

-- The Lead Engineer will review the pull request and merge it to the `dev` branch if it is approved.\
+- The Lead Engineer will review the pull request and merge it to the `dev` branch if it is approved.
+**N/B**: This might change in future because of automated code reviews or streamlined pipelines.
 - The Lead Engineer will merge the `dev` branch to the `main` branch when a new release is ready.

 ## License 📝